“Sony's WH-CH710N wireless headphones are great at being good”

 If you’re after high-fidelity sound for a fraction of the price, you’ll be disappointed with the WH-CH710N, especially with limited codec support that includes SBC and AAC.
 But, with realistic expectations, I think most people would enjoy how they sound.

 To aid in this, the headphones have a pair of microphones in each earcup, one aimed forward and another aimed back, to try and pick up as many ambient sounds as possible.
-They also have an ambient sound mode to bring outside sound in without having to pull the headphones off, and an option to turn off noise canceling and ambient mode altogether.
+They also have an ambient sound mode to bring outside sound in without having to pull the

 From my experiences, the AINC featured in the WH-CH710N works … to an extent.
 At normal listening volumes, it filters out some lower frequencies well.
 But some jarring noises still found their way into my listening experience.
 Like, say, the neighbor’s power tools during a weekend project.
 The noise cancellation dampened these sounds to a degree, but it was nothing like what I’ve grown accustomed to with more premium headphones.